Updated June 2019 – Second trip to Zadar

 What to Wear

 September is a good time to visit Zadar, but bring a jacket and scarf for the sunsets, as the wind can be brisk.

-Shoes – make sure you wear rubber soled shoes, as the polished limestone pavements of Zadar can be dangerous for walking in wet weather.
+Shoes, make sure you wear rubber-soled shoes, as the polished limestone pavements of Zadar can be dangerous for walking in wet weather.

 Day Trips from Zadar